In the Dark: Secrets, Tests, and the Quest for Clarity

 Fracture Point.
 The trio Dar was tracking through shell companies and hostile networks.
 She had already ruled out Kozlov as their first point of contact.
 That meant Volkov in Berlin.

 The wanting in his chest didn’t disappear.
-But it got shoved into a box and locked down tight, the way he’d been trained.
+But it had somewhere to go.

 Callum moved.

 Shower first—two minutes, efficient.
-Then the go-bag from the closet, already half-packed.
+Then, the go-bag from the closet, already half-packed.
 He added a second phone, the one with Berlin contacts preloaded.
-Clean passport, backup credit cards, the Glock he kept in the lockbox under the bed.
+Clean passport, backup credit cards, the Glock he kept in the lockbox under the bed—he’d bought it off a retired BfV man in Hamburg four years ago and had never fired it at anything but paper.
 Extra mags.
 A jacket that wouldn’t stand out in a European café.

 Dar’s voice echoed again: Do you ever get tired of being the steady one?